General

 Al-Rabbat’s Defense of Abū Hurayrah: Eloquent yet Unconvincing

 In his rather long-winded presentation on the reliability of Abū Hurayrah, Abdullah Al-Rabbat tries to prove that he was a great companion and an unimpugnable source of Prophetic traditions who can undoubtedly be relied upon.
-The presentation (which can be seen in this youtube video) lasts just under four hours, and addresses some of the … Continue reading »
+The presentation (which can be seen here) lasts just under four hours, and addresses some of the primary concerns about … Continue reading

 Argument from Silence in Ḥadīth ‘Dating’